York sports coach scoops gold medal after world championships success

 Also featuring in Budapest was Scott Lincoln, a Northallerton athlete ranked Great Britain’s number one men’s shot putter, and coached by Paul.

-Scott is the current Commonwealth champion but missed out on qualification for the men’s shot put final in Hungary.
+Scott won Commonwealth bronze but missed out on qualification for the men’s shot put final in Hungary.

 Paul, 50, originally competed in discus for City of York Athletic Club (AC) and took up coaching in 2005.